Looking After Your Home

 • You can upgrade your cover to protect your home’s contents against accidental damage

-• You have the option to protect your belongings whilst away from the home, and if you have them, you can also cover your bicycles, hearing aids, and wheelchair/mobility scooter(s) whilst away from your home
+• You have the option to protect your belongings whilst away from your home, and if you have them, you can also cover your bicycles, hearing aids, and wheelchair/mobility scooter(s) whilst away from your home

 • More than 25,000 tenants have already chosen RSA’s tenants contents insurance**, so they understand what you need from them